-The candidates must read the official notification available along with the application form to know more about the latest syllabus, examination pattern and other selection criteria.
+The candidates must read the official notification available along with the application form to know more about the latest syllabus, examination pattern and other selection criterias.
 They should look the syllabus for both the Tier-1 and Tier-2 in detail to start preparation accordingly.
 Apart from the syllabus, it contains some mandatory guidelines to which you have to stick with.
-In case, if you fail to comply with these rules/ regulations & regulations designed specifically for attending exams like age-criteria, data typing speed with relaxed and non-relaxed norms, offered posts and their respective pay-scale.
+In case, if you fail to comply with these rules/ regulations specifically designed for attending exams like age-criteria, data typing speed with relaxed and non-relaxed norms, offered posts and their respective pay-scale.
 Then, you may not be allowed to proceed further steps in the recruitment process or in few cases, your candidature can also be cancelled.

 Selection of Books

-The most important quality of Standard books is that they cover the topic and concepts thoroughly from easiest questions to the tough ones.
+The most important quality of standard books is that they cover the topics and concepts thoroughly from easiest questions to the toughest ones.

 Previous year question papers

-Previous year question papers are very important to attempt before appearing in any phase of the SSC CHSL exam.
-If you do not practice the previous year question paper, then you can skip the following things.
+Previous year question papers are very important to practice before appearing in any phase of the SSC CHSL exam.
+If you do not practice the previous year question papers, then you may skip the following things-

-- How many numbers of questions SSC used to frame in CHSL exam from each topic listed in the syllabus?
+- How many questions SSC used to frame in the CHSL exam from each topic listed in the syllabus?

 - What will the difficulty level of these questions in the upcoming exam?
 So that, you can allocate much time to that topic of a particular section.

-- Unawareness of the most repeated questions because sometimes, SSC used to put the same previous year questions in its upcoming exam.
+- Unawareness of the most repeated questions because sometimes, SSC used to put the same previous year's question in the upcoming exam.

-- You can be unacquainted of your strong and weak areas.
+- You are unacquainted about your strong and weak areas.

-- You can waste your time in preparing the less weighted topic and leave the more important topics.
+- You can waste your time in preparing the less weighted topics and may leave the more important topics.

 Avoid giving wrong answers

-While giving the written examination, the first and foremost rule is to avoid giving wrong answers with which you are not sure about.
+While giving the written examination, the first and foremost rule is to avoid giving wrong answers in which you are not sure about.
 Giving wrong answers means the deduction of half marks to the actual marks in the final score.
-This could lower the possibility to get through the Tier-1 round and can restrict you to the other phase of the examination.
-Therefore, it is advisable to answer only those questions to which you are more confident about and ‘Avoid playing guessing games’.
+This could lower the possibility to get through the Tier-1 round and can evict you from the other phase of the examination.
+Therefore, it is advisable to answer only those questions in which you are more confident about and ‘Avoid playing guessing games’.

 Answer questions confidently

-Confidence is the key to success for any particular competitive examination.
-It can make or reduce the chances of selection at any stage crucially.
-If you are not confident, enough, then you can find yourself in messing with a question for a longer time in the exam or you can finally end up in giving wrong answers.
+Confidence is the key to success for any competitive examination.
+It can increase or decrease the chances of selection at any stage crucially.
+If you are not confident enough, then you can find yourself in messing with a question for a longer time or you can finally end up in giving wrong answers.
 So, stay jovial and confident.